 - PCP: 4 grams

 Manufacturing dangerous drugs is also a crime.
 A person found guilty of manufacturing a dangerous drug faces class 4 felony charges.
 Depending on the drug in question and the amount manufactured, this can be a very serious charge, carrying stiff fines and prison time.
-Facing a dangerous drug manufacturing charge in Phoenix without an experienced attorney defending you is not advised.
+Facing a these types of charges without an experienced Phoenix dangerous drug possession attorney defending you is not advised.